1 Mile to You

-1 Mile to You is a 2017 American sports romantic drama film directed by Leif Tilden and starring Billy Crudup, Graham Rogers, Liana Liberato, Stefanie Scott, Tim Roth, and Melanie Lynskey.
-It is based on Jeremy Jackson's 2002 novel Life at These Speeds.
+1 Mile to You is a 2017 American sports romantic drama film directed by Leif Tilden.
+It stars Billy Crudup, Graham Rogers, Liana Liberato, Stefanie Scott, Melanie Lynskey, Peter Coyote, and Tim Roth.
+It is based on Jeremy Jackson's 2002 novel, Life at These Speeds.

 Plot

 When a teenager loses his girlfriend in a horrible and devastating accident, he finds that his running keeps him connected to her during his "runner's high" moments in which his heart elates and becomes ecstatic.
 Chasing her memory drives him to run faster and win races for his new coach.
 Before long, his newfound notoriety attracts the attention of a whip-smart new girl who is determined to find out what's really going on inside him.